 It’s easy to read electricity and natural gas meters, but there’s often a difference in how you read them.
-Whether you’re double-checking the numbers on a utility bill or you’re simply curious about the amount of energy you’re using, here are a few tips to help you read your meters.
+Whether you’re double-checking the numbers on a utility bill or you’re simply curious about the amount of electricity you’re using: here are a few tips to help you read your meters.

 Reading Electricity Meters

 Common electricity meters are clock-like devices that measure the amount of kilowatts of electricity that you use.
 If you use a thousand watts of electricity in one hour, then youve used one kilowatt-hour (kWh).
 When youre billed, youre charged for the number of kilowatt-hours that you use during a billing cycle.

 There are five dials on an electricity meter that go from zero to nine.
 As you use electricity, the dials spin like the hands of a clock; the more electricity you use, the faster the dials spin.
 Dials one, three and five spin clockwise, while dials two and four spin counter clockwise.
 When you read the meter, you need to read the dials right-to-left (starting with dial five and moving to dial one), just like you would a car odometer.
 When the right-most dial passes zero, the dial to the left increases by one, and so on down the line to the left-most dial.

 The result of your reading will be a five-digit number and the difference between two readings is the number of kilowatt-hours youve used.